 See also: TenneT Awards €5.5 Billion Contract for HVDC Cable Systems for Offshore Grid Projects

 Commenting on the significance of this development, Tim Meyerjürgens, COO of TenneT, emphasized, “The energy transition necessitates a comprehensive overhaul of our system, encompassing not only the installation of new power lines but also the establishment of cutting-edge substations.
-These substations play a vital role in facilitating the integration of sources into the transmission grid via the distribution network.
+These substations play a vital role in facilitating the integration of renewable energy sources into the transmission grid via the distribution network.
 We require a substantial number of high-performance transformers to support this transition.
 Simultaneously, our substations will assume crucial system services, including frequency and voltage stability, previously provided by conventional power plants.
 This calls for the inclusion of additional equipment such as shunt reactors to ensure a robust and reliable energy infrastructure.”